-I have liked the combination peanut butter and dark chocolate for a good long while now.
+I have liked the combination of peanut butter and dark chocolate for a good long while now.
 This is probably not a big surprise to anyone.
-And so when I first started finding my way to the kitchen, making chocolate covered peanut butter balls was definitely high on my list.
+And so when I first started finding my way to the kitchen, making a chocolate-covered peanut butter ball recipe was definitely high on my list.

-I’m answering all these questions and more in today’s post on How to make vegan chocolate-covered peanut butter balls.
+I’m answering all these questions and more in today’s post on how to make chocolate-covered peanut butter balls.

-- Vegan Peanut Butter Balls — made with peanut butter and powdered sugar.
+Vegan Peanut Butter Balls — made with peanut butter and powdered sugar.
 This is a straight-forward recipe that leads to a creamy, smooth peanut butter center.
-It can get a bit messy, but as long as you keep the peanut butter balls refrigerated before serving, it’s all good.
+It can get a bit messy, but as long as you keep the plain peanut butter balls refrigerated before rolling, it’s all good.

-- Naturally Sweetened Peanut Butter Balls — Today’s recipe features a peanut butter filling sweetened with figs. I happen to love the flavor of figs and peanut butter together, especially when it’s coated in chocolate.
+Naturally Sweetened Peanut Butter Balls — Today’s recipe features a peanut butter filling sweetened with figs. I happen to love the flavor of figs and peanut butter together, especially when it’s coated in chocolate.
+However, you can substitute dates too.

-- Molasses Peanut Butter Cups — I cannot believe how much I love molasses and peanut butter together.
+Molasses Peanut Butter Cups — I cannot believe how much I love molasses and peanut butter together.
 It’s such a bold flavor!
+If you’re looking for more recipes to use up some of that molasses, this is a great one!

-- Graham Crackers — I have seen people add crushed graham cracker crumbs to their peanut butter filling for a sturdier filling.
+Graham Crackers — I have seen people add crushed graham cracker crumbs to their peanut butter filling for a sturdier filling.
+If you’re interested in that, simply add around 1 cup of graham cracker crumbs.
+This can also make the filling easier to roll!

 Tips for the Dip

-I think dipping the peanut butter balls in chocolate is probably the hardest part.
-Here’s what I do to make that easier.
+I think dipping the homemade peanut butter balls in chocolate is probably the hardest part.
+Here are some of my favorite tips to make this process easier.

-- I almost always freeze the peanut butter balls.
-I roll the peanut butter dough onto waxed paper on a cookie sheet.
-Then I plop the whole pan into the freezer.
-When I’m ready to dip, I remove the pan and sometimes will re-roll the peanut butter balls to get a nice, perfect round shape.
+- Freeze the PB Balls.
+Freeze the peanut butter balls by using this process: roll the peanut butter dough into “messy” balls on a cookie sheet lined with waxed paper.
+Then put the pan in the freezer.
+When you’re ready to dip, remove the pan and then re-roll the now firm peanut butter balls to get a nice, perfectly round shape.

-- Lately I’ve taken to microwaving the chocolate.
-I stir in the coconut oil and then microwave the bowl for about one minute.
-Next, I remove the bowl from the microwave, cover and let it sit for a minute.
+- Microwave-Melted Chocolate.
+You can microwave the chocolate to make this process go faster.
+First, stir in the coconut oil and a tiny sliver of paraffin wax (if using).
+Then microwave that for about one minute.
+Next, remove the bowl from the microwave, cover, and let it sit for a minute.
 That’s usually all it takes for the chocolate to get all melty.
-I stir it and then we’re ready to roll!
+Give it a final stir it and then you’re ready to roll!

-- I love to place a wire rack (the kind you use to cool cookies) over the bow with the melted chocolate (or an empty bowl) so that when I’ve rolled the peanut butter balls, I can put them directly on that rack and let the excess chocolate drip off.
-After it sits for around 30 seconds or so, I use a fork to transfer it to a pan covered in waxed paper.
+- Use a Wire Rack.
+If you have a wire rack like the kind used for cooling cookies, you can use that for this recipe too.
+Place the wire rack over the bowl with the melted chocolate (or an empty bowl) so that when you’ve rolled the peanut butter balls, you can put them directly on that rack and let the excess chocolate drip off.
+After it sits for around 30 seconds or so, use a fork to transfer it to a pan or tray lined with a sheet of waxed paper.
 That keeps the chocolate from pooling around the base.

-As you can imagine, these goodies go fast!
+As you can imagine, these peanut butter balls go fast!

-We loved creating this guide on how to make vegan chocolate-covered peanut butter balls so much, we created a video.
+We loved creating this guide on chocolate balls recipes, we even created a video showing you how we do it.
 Check it out!

 - 1 cup peanut butter